rickwassing/cicada-develop/docs/overview-interface.rst

 Sleep windows can be defined in various ways.
 Refer to the section on :ref:`sleep analysis <link>` for in-depth instructions.
 For example, the user may manually create sleep window events, import a sleep diary, or use the GGIR sleep detection algorithm to define sleep windows.
 While all of these events have the label ``sleepWindow``, their types differ (respectively ``manual``, ``sleepDiary`` and ``GGIR``).
 If there are multiple Sleep Window types, this panel must be used to select which type of Sleep Windows are used to calculate statistics.

-1. Select the appropriate sSleep Window type from the dropdown list,
+1. Select the appropriate Sleep Window type from the dropdown list,
 2. then click ``Apply`` for this setting to take effect.

 Edit Sleep Windows created by algorithms or imported from a file